sankalpk/Ramen/README.md

 Ramen
 =====
-Ramen is a mobile application that makes it easy to user test low fidelity UI protototypes.
-This is accomplished by converting your paper sketches into an interactive app and then deploying it at a given URL.
+Ramen is a mobile application that allows you as a designer to create interactive mobile prototypes from paper sketches.

+After the prototypes are created, you can create tasks to test your application and send them to friends or Mechanical Turkers.
+When the tasks are completed, your analytics dashboard will display the user feedback and a heat map of all of the interactions.